F

 The privacy marketing vs. the privacy reality

-Apple's privacyprivacy marketing is some of the most effective in tech.
+Apple's privacy marketing is some of the most effective in tech.
 "What happens on your iPhone stays on your iPhone."
 "Apple does not sell your data."
 These claims are technically true and carefully worded — but they obscure a more complex reality about iCloud specifically.

-iCloud data is encryptedencrypted on Apple's servers.
+iCloud data is encrypted on Apple's servers.
 That is real encryption.
 But Apple's standard iCloud encryption is not zero-knowledge encryption.
 Apple holds the encryption keys, which means Apple has the technical capability to access your iCloud data.
 Their policies, legal obligations, and stated commitments prevent them from doing so casually — but the architectural access exists.

 💡 Key Distinction: Encryption and zero-knowledge encryption are different things.
 Encryption means your data is protected from external attackers.
 Zero-knowledge encryption means only you can read your data — not even the provider can access it. iCloud's standard encryption is the former. iCloud+ Advanced Data Protection adds the latter.